By MALCOLM MUGGERIDGE

 The Morning Post

-Below we publish the last of four remarkable articles on the present
+Below we publish the third of four remarkable articles on the present

-months as the Moscow Correspondent of an English Liberal newspaper.
+months as the Moscow Correspondent of English Liberal newspaper.

-Mr. Muggeridge went to Russia a convinced and enthusiastic Communist, lie
+Mr. Muggeridge went to Russia a convinced and enthusiastic Communist.
+He

 came away entirely disillusioned about the Soviet regime.
 He has drawn a